GAAP vs IFRS: What Are the Differences?

 IFRS is a standards-based approach that is used internationally, while GAAP is a rules-based system used primarily in the U.S.

-Publicly traded companies in the U.S. must follow GAAP, but for small business accounting, you don’t have to follow any specific regulations.
+For small business accounting, you don’t have to follow any specific regulations.
 However, following GAAP in your financial statements can be useful in certain situations, such as when you’re looking to get approved for financing.
-Many lenders and creditors often prefer GAAP-compliant documents or require annual financial statements that follow these principles when they issue loans.
+Many lenders and creditors often prefer GAAP-compliant statements when they issue loans.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.